mobkits/swipe-it/Readme.md

 * `start` emit with swipe element when swipe start
 * `end` emit with swipe element just before swipe stat reset, could be used for change the transition when remove
-* `remove` emit with swipe element just before remove transition begin, used for change the transition process
+* `clear` emit with swipe element just before remove transition begin, used for change the style of swiped element for transition

 ## API